mghpcc-projects/user_level_slurm_reservations/README.md

     * Interacts with the HIL client to reboot the nodes in the ULSR reserve reservation, disconnect those nodes from all networks, and move those nodes from the Slurm loaner project to the HIL free pool.
+    * Disables Infiniband network connections to each node.
+    * Saves prior Infiniband network state in a database.
-    * Creates ULSR release reservation
+    * Creates the ULSR release reservation.

 If a failure is detected by the periodic monitor, the reserve reservation will not be created, and the periodic monitor will retry